Qatar World Cup 2022 stadiums: Your guide to the eight venues

 What are the stadiums like?

-The eight stadiums that will host the 2022 Qatar World Cup are eye-catching, to say the least.
+The eight stadiums that are hosting the 2022 Qatar World Cup are eye-catching, to say the least.

 One of the stadiums is made of shipping containers while another is intended to resemble traditional Middle Eastern headgear.